ericwoud/buildR64arch/README.md

 ```
 ./build.sh -a
 ```
+This also installs a local version /usr/local/bin/qemu-aarch64-static.
+It can be removed with the `-A` option.

 Set `SD_ERASE_SIZE_MB` in config.sh if using a cardreader with naming /dev/sdX.
 Only from a cardreader with naming /dev/mmcblkX it is possible to read the erase size.
 Using this kind of reader the script will automatically read the erase size.
 4MB is ok for most cards if you do not know the erase size.
 Later you can read it when the sd-card is inserted in a running bpir64/3.